TeslaSTech/CAN-logger/README.md

 - Simulating communication with an ELM327 using the `elm-emulator` package, the program has a tendency to read all but the first and last frames more than once.
 - Especially on Linux, the jSerialComm library sometimes does not list virtual terminals.
 You will have to know them and manually type them in.
   - This is why the program does not check that the chosen serial port exists/does not exist.
+- You must enter a serial port that actually exists, due to the above.
+The program will not crash, it will just not collect data.

 ## Where to find documentation?